 To be precise, I am a niche perfume addict.
 Not a hoarder of bottles, mind you.
 I collect olfactory experiences…

 As far as I can remember, I noticed scents around me.
 I have vivid olfactory memories.
 Even as a little kid, I smelled intensely the world around me.
 I remember the scent of my first big plastic doll.
 The olfactory Madeleine’s of my grandmother baking Christmas cookies.
-Scent of a field of wild flowers and high grass near a cold creek on a hot Summer day in June.
-Sea and sunshine on my hair and skin during summer holidays.
-Scent of snow in the air, before it starts to fall.
+The scent of a field of wildflowers and high grass near a cold creek on a hot summer day in June.
+Sea and sunshine on my hair and skin during the summer holidays.
+The scent of snow in the air, before it starts to fall.
 Wet autumn multicolored leaves on pavements.
 Little, daily entries in the “scent library“ section of my brain.

 Then came perfumes, my mother’s, aunt’s, grandmother’s, grandfather’s, friends, people known and unknown.
 I explored classics, for many years: Chanel, Dior, Lancome, Este Lauder, Guerlain, all that I could get my hands on.
 Nose on, to be exact.
 First thing I do when meeting someone?
 I sniff them.
 I remember people and places by scent.

 Niche perfumes?
 I can even pinpoint when it all started.
 The one that got me down that rabbit hole is famous Comme Des Garcones and it happened in London, 1995.
 I will never forget that moment when I held that little vial tightly in my hand after being exposed to it (I had no money to buy that specific bottle of perfume.
 I never did buy it.).
 That’s yet another story, kind of happy and sad and I will write about that episode as well, as soon as I gather some courage to do so because it is a very personal story.
 I realized that nothing ever will be the same again.
 My hunger for strange and unusual perfumes grew, it became more and more sophisticated and demanding.